lunamidori5/Midori-AI-Website/content/_index.md

 ### 🚀 **Our Projects**

 #### [Midori AI Subsystem Manager](/subsystem/manager)
 The `Midori AI Subsystem Manager` is an all-in-one interface designed to simplify the management of multiple AI tools and frameworks.
-It provides a centralized platform for configuring, monitoring, and integrating various AI subsystems, enabling smoother workflows and greater efficiency for developers.
+It provides a centralized platform for configuring, monitoring, and integrating various AI subsystems, enabling smoother workflows and greater efficiency for testing / users.

 With its user-facing design, the Subsystem Manager bridges the gap between disparate AI tools, helping users focus more on testing / innovation and less on system configuration.

 #### [PixelArch OS]({{%relref "pixelos" %}})
 Our lightweight OS, built on Arch Linux, is designed for Docker environments.
 PixelArch optimizes performance, simplifies container management, and supports advanced AI workloads.